cap-js/docs/node.js/outbox.md

-You can also configure services to be outboxed:
+You can also configure services to be outboxed by default:

 ```json
 {